-Josh MacDonald joined Jim Penders' staff in 2012 and recently completed his fourth season as the Husky pitching coach.
+Josh MacDonald joined Jim Penders' staff in 2012 and recently completed hi fifth season as the Husky pitching coach.
 Under MacDonald, UConn has posted three of its four best team ERAs since 1980.

 The 2014 Huskies finished 45th nationally with a 3.19 ERA, good for third best in The American Athletic Conference.
 MacDonald guided senior ace Anthony Marzi to a Third Team All-Conference season, helping Marzi move into the top-five in UConn history in several categories.
 Under MacDonald's counsel, freshman Andrew Zapata finished seventh in the nation and first in The American with a paltry 5.57 hits allowed per nine innings.